-So many people tell me how hard practicing Catholic mindfulness appears to be before getting started.
-I get it.
-It seems that you’re too busy, you don’t have enough time, you’ll take care of yourself later, after you’ve gotten everything else done.
+So many people tell me how hard practicing Catholic mindfulness seems to be before getting started.
+And I get it.
+It seems that you’re too busy, that you don’t have enough time - you’ll take care of yourself later, after you’ve gotten everything else done.

 1. Meal Time

 Directing your attention in this way to your breath in your body draws it away from the mental clutter typically distracting you.
 Then, with your attention gathered together, you can focus it on the prayer are intend to pray.
-This is a useful technique to practice many times throughout prayer (or any activity) to keep re-anchoring your mind in the present moment, which will give you greater control over your focus and therefore make any activity you engage in (including prayer) more effective.
+This is a useful technique to practice many times throughout prayer (or any activity) to keep re-anchoring your mind in the present moment.
+This will help to give you greater control over your focus and therefore make any activity you engage in (including prayer) more effective.

 3. Waiting In Line At The Grocery Store